shubhangiat/VerSaChI/README.md

 For instance,

 ```
-./subgraph ip_v15_label.txt ip_v15_edge.txt qry_graphs.txt
+./subgraph vlabel vedge arg_qfile
 ```

 ## Parameters

-The _k_ for top-_k_ matching subgraphs can be set in the _const.h_ header file.
+The _k_ for top-_k_ matching subgraphs and the step size parameter _κ_ (used for discretizing standard deviations) can be set in the _const.h_ header file.

-### Flags

-During compilation flags can be set in makefile.

-* __-DDMEASURE__
-To measure heap sizes.

-* __-DPERTURB_CRIT__
-To perturb the original graph at runtime.
-The probability of graph edges that match with the query graph edges are set to 1 before the subgraph search and are reset to old value after the computation of answers.
-__Note:__ All query graph vertex-ids must match the input graph vertex-ids for this.

 ## Argument and Graph files format: